forksbot/aioli/README.md

-Aioli is a Framework for building RESTful HTTP and WebSocket API packages, with a sensible separation between request/response handling (transformation, validation, etc), application logic and data access layers.
+Aioli is a Framework for building RESTful HTTP and WebSocket API *Packages*.

-Furthermore, it makes use of [asyncio](https://docs.python.org/3/library/asyncio.html), is lightweight and provides good performance and concurrency.
+Its component system provides a sensible separation of request/response handling, application logic and data access layers, and was built with emphasis on portability and composability.

-Want to know more?
-Check out the [docs](https://docs.aioli.dev) or the [aioli-framework/aioli-guestbook-example](https://github.com/aioli-framework/aioli-guestbook-example) for a RESTful HTTP API example Package.
+Furthermore, Aioli makes use of asyncio, is lightweight and provides very good performance -- especially for IO bound workloads.

 Features